 If you have a website (which I strongly recommend), you should be writing blog posts at least twice a week to attract the search engines – they like it when websites publish new content.
 When they see the activity on your website, you move up in the search results.

 Social media is important today to keep your name in front of your target market.
 This also creates “social signals” for the search engines, letting them know people are buzzing about you.
 You can do this with a Facebook page and a Twitter account.
-These are easily managed when you publish scheduled posts using software like HootSuite.
+These are easily managed when you publish scheduled posts using software to automate the posting for you.
 Setup one Facebook post a day and twelve Twitter posts a day.
-Both these platforms are included with detailed instructions in supplementary reports in my Business-in-a-Box system.

 Once a month you should be sending out an offer to “new movers” in your territory.
 New renters and homeowners spend more money on home-related purchases in the first three months of living in their new community than most people do in five years.
 Take advantage of this opportunity by investing in a mailing every month with a top notch mailer.
 Find a good service or buy the list every month and add your mailing day to your calendar.